Caroline Farrell

 VIMEO LINK TO CAROLINE’S FILMS

-In 2018, Caroline wrote and directed the short film FRAMED, selected for screening at over 30 festivals worldwide.
+In 2020, Caroline made a short experimental film, HEART(h) themed around the emotions of grief and isolation during lockdown.
+It screened at the Little Cinema Galway.
+The short film FRAMED [2018] written and directed by Caroline, was selected for screening at over 30 festivals worldwide.
 It also won ‘Best Short Horror Film’ at the Underground Cinema Film Festival, Ireland.
 2019.
 She has written and co-produced the short films ADAM [2013] and the multi-award winning IN RIBBONS [2015], the only Irish short film to screen at the ‘Women Deliver Global Conference’ in Copenhagen in 2016.

-Caroline is the author of the novel, LADY BETH, ‘Best Novel’ at The Carousel Aware Prize Awards 2017 (Ireland) and the winner of an Eric Hoffer Award 2019 (Mystery/Thriller Category) (USA).
+Caroline is the author of the indie-published novel, LADY BETH, ‘Best Novel’ at The Carousel Aware Prize Awards 2017 (Ireland) and the winner of an Eric Hoffer Award 2019 (Mystery/Thriller Category) (USA).
 Her short stories have been published in The Ogham Stone Literary Journal, Epoque Press Ezine, Entropy Magazine, Woman’s Way Magazine and Revival Literary Journal.

 2C6B37C1-21F4-478D-803A-A129FE03AD10_1_105_c